uniwue-zpd/dachs-tech-talks/content/talks/bff-with-nuxt-spring-boot-keycloak.md

 ## When to Use BFF

 **Use BFF when:**
-- OAuth/OIDC with security requirements (finance, healthcare, enterprise)
+- OAuth/OIDC with security requirements
 - Multiple backend services to orchestrate
 - Need network isolation (admin APIs, internal services)
 - Compliance (PCI-DSS, HIPAA, SOC2)